 You must do this if you visit Helsinki.
 Visit Tallinn, Estonia too!

-Tallinn, Estonia is a well-preserved medieval Northern Europe trading city along the coast of the Baltic Sea.
-The upper town, high upon the limestone hill with its sea of church spires, makes it a “do not miss” while in this region of the world!
+Tallinn, Estonia is a well-preserved medieval Northern European trading city along the coast of the Baltic Sea.
+The upper town, high up on the limestone hill with its sea of church spires, make it a “do not miss” while in this region of the world!